 This tapas restaurant has several branches in Madrid.
 The menu features a whole array of meat, fish and cheese dishes, along with plenty of carby side options such as a bread basket, patatas bravas and salad.

 The jamon and brie on tostada, a mix of salty and creamy flavours, was delicious and definitely worth a try.
-The croquettes, served piping hot, were soft and creamy in the middle, crisp on the outside, and were my top pick, along with the Spanish tortilla which was superbly creamy, soft, and indulgent.
+The croquettes, served piping hot, were soft and creamy in the middle, crisp on the outside.
+My top pick.
+Along with the Spanish tortilla which was superbly creamy, soft, and indulgent.

-Sangria, served by the jug (which is huge!), was really reasonably priced too, and wasn’t too strong.
+Sangria, served by the jug (which is huge!), was really reasonably priced too.
+It wasn’t too strong either.
 A jug between two over dinner was perfect.

-Service was pretty good too.
+Service was also pretty good.
 I tried out the little spanish I knew, which I think they appreciated, but we got by.
 Fyi – they do have an English menu too!

 La Tita Rivera